+1(516) 560-9220 [email protected]

 Message From Vicar In Charge: Rev. Biju P. Simon

 Dearly beloved in Christ, Greetings in the name of the Father and of the Son and the Holy Spirit, one true God.As a Church, we are entering into the season of Pentecost.The Feast of Pentecost reminds us that the Holy Spirit is a strengthening Spirit, commissioning us to bear witness to Him in the world.
 It is a Spirit of authority and a Spirit of reconciliation, convincing the world about Sin, Righteousness, and Judgment.
 In June, we also celebrate Fathers Day, a time to honor the leaders, intercessors, and role models in our families.
-Let us remember the words of Ephesians 6:4: Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.
-This month, our church is also observing Environmental Sunday, which highlights the importance of Gods providence for creation and our human responsibility as stewards to protect and care for Gods creation.

 Our Leaders